 At the federal level, the ADEA prevents employers with 20 or more full-time workers from discriminating in employment against workers aged 40 or older, and makes it unlawful for an employer to discharge any individual or otherwise to discriminate against any individual in respect to his or her compensation, terms, conditions or privileges of employment.
 Under California’s FEHA, the law is more expansive, covering all California employers, including state government employers and private businesses, regardless of size.
 However, despite the recent victory by the plaintiffs in the case described above, it is often difficult for plaintiffs to prevail in these cases because, at least at the federal level, plaintiffs have to come up with convincing evidence that age was the only factor in the employer’s decision to fire, demote, or refuse to hire the employee.

-If you are involved in a potential age discrimination lawsuit, contact the Bay Area employment litigation attorneys at the Law Offices of James G. Schwartz today.
+If you are involved in a potential age discrimination lawsuit, contact the Bay Area employment litigation attorneys at Cirrus Law PC today.
 We have defended businesses against employee claims of discrimination and have also counseled individual workers or groups of employees who believe an employer has wronged them.

 Jury finds age bias in S.F. firefighters’ test, by Jaxon Van Derbeken, The San Francisco Chronicle